After choosing your Amazon tour, it’s a good idea to start looking up what to take to the Amazon Rainforest. The main things to note are:

 You may get the option to go swimming in some nice river ways or lakes, so remember to take some swimwear.
 Even if you don’t think you’ll need it, it’s a good idea as after a long hike in the tropical weather, a dip in the water is very inviting.

-A flashlight is another good thing to take as it is the Amazon Rainforest.
+A flashlight is another good thing to take.
 Although many lodges have electricity powered by generators or solar panels, sometimes you need a little more light.
 You also never know if this will last or if this only works for certain hours.
 In addition to this, a great idea is to take a headlamp for when you head out on night excursions.
 A good quality headlamp frees up your hand and some have the option of a red light, which should cause less disturbance to wildlife.